tanguySnoeck/Fuzzer/README.md

 ```
 (to find the files that crashed because of this, search for true in the generationCrash folder).

-We discovered the following crashes by the fuzzer generating author names that contained 00, hence shifting what the tool considered the width, height and number of colors.
+We discovered the following crashes by the fuzzer generating author names that contained 00, hence shifting what the tool considered the width, height and number of colours.

-The thrid kind of crashing files found was when the heihgt of an image (the one in the parameters, not the real height of the file) is (in base 10) larger than aproximately  2100000000.
-This might be due to the fact that positive 32 bits values stop at 2147483647, and higher values are interpreted as negative values, which makes the converter tool crash.
-(to find these files, search for ones with a large number after _l in the file name)
+The third kind of crashing files found was when the height of an image (the one in the parameters, not the real height of the file) is (in base 10) larger than approximately 2100000000.
+This might be due to the fact that positive 32 bits values stop at 2147483647, and higher values are interpreted as negative values, which makes the converter tool crash. (to find these files, search for ones with a large number after _l in the file name)

 Using negative values as the number of colours also crashes the converter (which is the fourth kind of crash we found).
-At first we though of using a numer of colours higher than 256, however that was handled by the tool.
-(to find these files, search for ones with a large number after _nc in the file name)
+At first, we thought of using a number of colours higher than 256, however that was handled by the tool. (to find these files, search for ones with a large number after _nc in the file name)

 We have provided 4 example files in the example file zip folder, one for each of the crashes we found.

-The last / fith possible problem...
+## The last / fifth possible problem...

-It seemed that using a "small length" and a negative number of colours, or the opposit was the way to produce the most crashing files.
+It seemed that using a "small length" and a negative number of colours, or the opposite was the way to produce the most crashing files.
 Using negative numbers for both seems to reduce the number of crashing files generated.
 This might be a clue to finding a 5th way of crashing the converter.
 However, we could not build a fuzzer that would consistently produce such kind of crashes.

-Finally we noticed that the only parameter that seems not to cause some crashes was the width.
-This is suspicious but we could not find consistant crashes with the width.
+Finally, we noticed that the only parameter that seems not to cause some crashes was the width.
+This is suspicious but we could not find consistent crashes with the width.
 This would be another clue to find a 5th crash.

 Our generation fuzzer tests for a few more possible problems but none seems to cause any crash.
-We test for unmatching length, width and number of colours, we try to use colours that are not 32 bit values, that did nothing, and tried using negative widths and it did nothing either.
+We test for non-matching length, width and number of colours, we try to use colours that are not 32 bit values, that did nothing, and tried using negative widths and it did nothing either.